canonical/Ubuntu-Sans-fonts/README.md

 The **Ubuntu Font Family** are a set of matching libre/open fonts.
 The fonts were originally developed in 2010–2011, further expanded and improved in 2015, and expanded again in 2022–2023 when variable fonts were added.

 The development is being funded by Canonical Ltd on behalf the wider Free Software community and the Ubuntu project.
-The technical font design work and implementation has been undertaken by [Dalton Maag](http://daltonmaag.com), [Type Network](http://typenetwork.com), [DJR Type](http://djr.com), and [Dual Type](http://dualtype.design).
+The technical font design work and implementation has been undertaken by [Dalton Maag](http://daltonmaag.com), [Type Network](http://typenetwork.com), [DJR](http://djr.com), and [Dual Type](http://dualtype.design).

 Both the final font TrueType/OpenType files and the design files used to produce the font family are distributed under an open licence and you are expressly encouraged to experiment, modify, share and improve.

 [http://font.ubuntu.com/](http://font.ubuntu.com/)

-A monospaced/fixed-width variant, **Ubuntu Mono**, is available in a separate repository: [https://github.com/djrrb/ubuntumono-fonts](https://github.com/djrrb/ubuntumono-fonts)
+A monospaced/fixed-width variant, **Ubuntu Mono**, is available in a separate repository: [https://github.com/canonical/ubuntumono-fonts](https://github.com/canonical/ubuntumono-fonts)

 ![Sample Image](documentation/image1.png)